Abe Carver: Storylines

 In 2003, Abe is supposedly dead on the day of Theo's christening, becoming the first victim of the Salem Stalker serial killer.
 Months later, he is revealed to be alive – his death having been faked – on a remote tropical island, Melaswen, which is a complete replica of Salem.
 He works together with Roman and the others to escape the island.
 Abe is reunited with Lexie and Theo but goes blind as a result of an injury he got while escaping Melaswen and learns that he is impotent.
 His anger shines through and he becomes paranoid that Lexie is cheating.
 Eventually, Abe's eyesight is restored but an anonymous note leads him to a motel where he finds Lexie having sex with his protege, Salem police officer Tek Kramer.
 Their marriage is in turmoil for a while until Abe uses Lexie in the investigation of her half-brother, EJ DiMera, and Abe falls back in love with her.
 They stay together until Lexie disappears on December 29, 2006.

 Abe's eyesight starts to deteriorate again and he undergoes a second retina transplant.
 At the same time, Lexie is found in the tunnels under Doug's Place and the DiMera mansion, where André DiMera has kept her against her will for months.
 The transplant is successful and Abe returns to work as the Commissioner of the Salem Police Department.
 In the fall of 2010, Abe returned full-time to the screen.
 He began investigating the murders of the people of Salem, because he did not want anyone going through what he already had.
 However, the tables may turn on him when Stefano decided that he was going to frame Abe for the murders.

 In June 2012, Lexie, who has cancer, died peacefully in Abe's arms.

 In 2015, Abe finds out that he has a daughter, Lani Price, that he fathered with Tamara.

 In 2021, it was revealed that Lani wasn't his daughter but actually the daughter of Tamara's sister Paulina, and that Tamara had raised Lani as her own child.
+However, that did not impact their relationship and eventually Abe legally adopted Lani.